 Divorce Lawyers are traditionally hired to be the legal representative for their client and negotiate on their behalf with the opposing person’s lawyer.
 They typically require a sizable retainer up front, charge their hourly rate for work done on the case until the retainer is depleted, then bill their clients for work done there-after.
 This approach can leave clients little choice in their quickly mounting divorce costs.

 In the mediation process that is offered by Oregon Divorce Guides, you can similarly obtain the legal advice and protection of a divorce lawyer by consulting with them on an as-needed basis.
 This is often referred to as “unbundled legal services,” where you only pay a lawyer for the time you spend meeting with them, instead of giving them the green light to charge you for any work they autonomously decide to do while representing you.

-While we do not require it, many of our clients obtain advice from Oregon divorce lawyers about specific topics, such as what a fair spousal support amount might be, or the legal costs and benefits of pursuing sole custody.
+While we do not require it, many of our clients obtain advice from family law attorneys about specific topics, such as what a fair spousal support amount might be, or the legal costs and benefits of pursuing sole custody.
 Some of our clients wish to have an attorney participate in a mediation session beside them, or review and make language suggestions before signing their divorce settlement agreement.

 Our mediation process legally protects you in the following ways as well:

 - No decisions will be made without each client fully participating in the decision.

 - Each client will have the information, time and support they need to make the decision.

 - The mediator monitors the discussions to keep them fair and productive, and each client can end mediation at any time.

 - No agreements are considered “final” until clients are in agreement about the complete package (the full divorce settlement agreement); each has the opportunity to review it with their attorney prior to signing and submitting it to the court.